kno10/reversegeocode/README.md

-# Simple (but fast) reverse Geocoding with OpenStreetMap data
+# Incredibly Fast Reverse Geocoding with OpenStreetMap Data

-The goal of this project is to build a primitive but fast reverse geocoding (coordinates to location lookup) system.
+The goal of this project is to build a primitive but incredibly fast reverse geocoding (coordinates to location lookup) system.

 The basic principle is simple:
 - extract polygons of each administrative region on OpenStreetMap (OSM)